Simple OpAmp Radio

 Description

-This is the circuit diagram of a simple low cost radio based on op amp which can be used to listen to nearby stations.
+This is a low-cost simple radio circuit based on opamp which can be used to listen to nearby stations.

 Parts List